proxyrunner/proxyrunner.github.io/readme.md

 # Programming References

 Thanks for stopping by.
 This is currently a work-in-progress, and will continuously have content added.
+Please note my personal code is not explicitly released, and this repository does not contain it either.
+All public repositories consist of impromptu code, please contact me with any concerns.

 ## :warning: This webpage is a work in progress